 The soundtrack of Batman v Superman: Dawn of Justice was co-developed by Zimmer and Tom Holkenborg (also known as Junkie XL), the man behind the acclaimed Mad Max: Fury Road soundtrack.
 The result of these two composers coming together is nothing short of massive and jaw-dropping.

-- "Is She With You", which serves as Wonder Woman's theme and Leitmotif.
+- "Is She With You" serves as Wonder Woman's theme and Leitmotif.
 Used brilliantly during her introduction in costume, in which she saves Batman by deflecting a blast from Doomsday with her bracers, showing her in her classic pose.

 - "Do You Bleed?" plays over the Batmobile chase scene, and it is intense.